 With so many career options available, a sensible first step is to narrow down the industries you think you would love to work in.

 Don’t hold back at this stage.
 It doesn't matter if you are not qualified to work in your dream industry - just focus on your aspirations.
 Think back to the types of jobs you thought about pursuing when you were younger – these can possibly highlight where your true passions lie.

 Importantly, consider how enthusiastic you are about working in a particular industry.
 As well as being a guide to personal fulfilment, your passion can also carry tremendous weight with prospective employers.

 A career change can work best when you play to your strengths and tap into your natural skills and abilities.

 Write a list of the practical skills you have such as familiarity with certain software programs, or the ability to use particular online tools.
-Don’t overlook human or “soft skills” such as leadership and communication.
-Even basic skills like typing are worth adding to your list.
+Don’t overlook human or “soft skills” such as leadership and communication skills.
+Even basic competencies like typing are worth adding to your list.